 In the course of our numerical studies, first we were curious as to how close the approximate LFA cost optimization algorithms can get to the optimum.
-Therefore, we implemented the ILP (6)-(8), (), (10), (11) and the approximation framework described in Section 5.
-Below, only results for the greedy cost selection rule (choose_greedy_cost(c)) and the temperature-proportional acceptance rule (proportional_test($\Delta\eta$, T)) are given, with a tabu list of size 20, no restarting and no quantum tunneling, as this proved most efficient in comparison studies to be discussed later.
-The simulated annealing procedure was executed 500 times consecutively ($T_0 = 150$, $C{max} = 20$) and the cost c^ that attained the highest LFA coverage was selected.
+Therefore, we implemented the ILP (6)-(11) and the approximation framework described in Section 5.
+Below, only results for the greedy cost selection rule (choose\greedy\cost(c)) and the temperature-proportional acceptance rule (proportional\test( $\Delta\eta, T$ )) are given, with a tabu list of size 20, no restarting and no quantum tunneling, as this proved most efficient in comparison studies to be discussed later.
+The simulated annealing procedure was executed 500 times consecutively ( $T_0 = 150, C{\text{max}} = 20$ ) and the cost $c^$ that attained the highest LFA coverage was selected.
 Below, we only give the results for the link-protecting case.

 We found that about the largest non-trivial graphs for which the ILP can be solved to optimality are of 8 nodes.
 Unfortunately, very few real topologies of this small size are available in the literature.
 Thus, the first round of the evaluations were run on Erdős-Rényi random graphs (n = 8, expected node degree 3).
-Out of the 20 random graphs generated, 17 was 2-connected, and results are only given for these instances.
-Table 2 gives some characteristics of the graphs (number of nodes n, and number of links m); the theoretical lower and upper bounds on LFA coverage (as of Lemma 2 and Lemma 3); and the actual LFA coverage $\eta(G, c{opt})$ for the costs c{opt} obtained by the ILP and the above customized greedy version of the approximation algorithm (η{gr}^).
+Out of the 20 random graphs generated, 17 was 2connected, and results are only given for these instances.
+Table 2 gives some characteristics of the graphs (number of nodes n, and number of links m); the theoretical lower and upper bounds on LFA coverage (as of Lemma 2 and Lemma 3); and the actual LFA coverage $\eta(G, c{\text{opt}})$ for the costs $c{\text{opt}}$ obtained by the ILP and the above customized greedy version of the approximation algorithm $(\eta{gr}^)$ .
 We observe that from the 17 experiments only in 2 cases the approximation did not find the optimum (these experiments are marked by an asterisk in Table 2), and the difference is at most 2-3% in LFA coverage.
 This indicates that in small networks the simulated-annealing-based heuristics perform quite efficiently.
 Additionally, we found that the theoretical bounds provide a solid estimate on the LFA coverage.

 In the second round, we examined the performance of the different approximate LFA cost optimization algorithms we proposed in the previous section in larger real network topologies, where the ILP could not be solved to optimality.
-First, we deal with the linkprotecting case, while node protection will be discussed subsequently.
+First, we deal with the link-protecting case, while node protection will be discussed subsequently.

 We used inferred ISP data maps from the Rocketfuel dataset [40] (AS1221, AS1239, AS1755, AS3257, AS3967 and AS6461).
 We obtained POP-level maps by collapsing the topologies so that nodes correspond to cities and we eliminated leaf-nodes (this preprocessing method was suggested in [41]).
-These networks come with inferred link costs (these costs are needed to compute the "default" LFA coverage $\eta(G, c)$ of the network).
-We also chose some network topologies from [42], namely, the Abilene, Italy, Germany, NSF and AT&T networks and the 50 node extended German backbone (Germ_50).
+These networks come with inferred link costs (these costs are needed to compute the "default" LFA coverage $\eta(G,c)$ of the network).
+We also chose some network topologies from [42], namely, the Abilene, Italy, Germany, NSF and AT&T networks and the 50 node extended German backbone (Germ\50).
 Unfortunately, except for the last network no valid link costs were available, so we set each cost to 1.
-We also chose some representative ISP topologies from [43], in particular, the Arnes.
-Deltacom, Geant, and the InternetMCI topologies.
-Link costs were set inversely proportional to the link capacities (this setting is recommended by Cisco, see documentation on ospf auto-cost in [44]).
-Additionally, we also ran the evaluations on some artificial topologies with uniform costs.
-In particular, M_n are the Möbius ladder graphs of n nodes as discussed in Section 5.
+We also chose some representative ISP topolo-